Alginic acid

 Alginic acid, also called algin, is a naturally occurring, edible polysaccharide found in brown algae.
 It is hydrophilic and forms a viscous gum when hydrated.
-With metals such as sodium and calcium, its salts are known as alginates.
+When the alginic acid binds with sodium and calcium ions, the resulting salts are known as alginates.
 Its colour ranges from white to yellowish-brown.
 It is sold in filamentous, granular, or powdered forms.

 It is a significant component of the biofilms produced by the bacterium Pseudomonas aeruginosa, a major pathogen found in the lungs of some people who have cystic fibrosis.
-The biofilm and P. aeruginosa have a high resistance to antibiotics, but susceptible to inhibition by macrophages.
+The biofilm and P. aeruginosa have a high resistance to antibiotics, but are susceptible to inhibition by macrophages.

+Alginate was discovered by British chemical scientist E. C. C. Stanford in 1881, and he patented an extraction process for it in the same year.
+The alginate was extracted, in the original patent, by first soaking the algae in water or diluted acid, then extracting the alginate by soaking it in sodium carbonate, and finally precipitating the alginate from solution.

 Structure

 Alginic acid is a linear copolymer with homopolymeric blocks of (1→4)-linked β-D-mannuronate (M) and α-L-guluronate (G) residues, respectively, covalently linked together in different sequences or blocks.
 The monomers may appear in homopolymeric blocks of consecutive G-residues (G-blocks), consecutive M-residues (M-blocks) or alternating M and G-residues (MG-blocks). α-L-guluronate is the C-5 epimer of β-D-mannuronate.